toddledev/documentation/docs/13-contexts/01-overview/index.md

 Contexts can share two types of component resources:

-- [Formulas](/formulas/overview): Share data and computed values from ancestor components to any descendant component
+- [Formulas](/formulas/overview): share data and computed values from ancestor components to any descendant component
-- [Workflows](/workflows/overview): Expose functionality that descendant components can trigger directly
+- [Workflows](/workflows/overview): expose functionality that descendant components can trigger directly

-This flexibility allows for both data sharing and action triggering across your component hierarchy without complex chains of attributes and events.
+This flexibility allows you to share data and trigger actions across your component hierarchy without complex chains of attributes and events.

-# Benefits of using contexts
+## Benefits of using contexts

 Contexts offer several advantages for component communication:

-- **Simplified data flow**: Share data directly without passing through intermediate components
+- **Simplified data flow**: share data directly without passing through intermediate components
-- **Reduced attribute management**: Eliminate the need to declare and manage attributes at every level
+- **Reduced attribute management**: eliminate the need to declare and manage attributes at every level
-- **Cleaner component APIs**: Components only expose what they need in their direct interface
+- **Cleaner component APIs**: components only expose what they need in their direct interface
-- **Enhanced component hierarchy**: Create logical groupings of components that share common data
+- **Enhanced component hierarchy**: create logical groupings of components that share common data
-- **Improved maintainability**: Changes to data structure only need to be made in one place
+- **Improved maintainability**: changes to data structure only need to be made in one place

-# When to use contexts
+## When to use contexts

 While contexts are powerful, they should be used strategically.

-## Typical use cases for contexts
+### Typical use cases for contexts

 - Sharing theme data across an application
 - Providing configuration settings to deeply nested components